Rovig passes for 279 yards, Montana State beats Albany 47-21

 UP NEXT

-The Bobcats advanced to the quarterfinals to face the Austin Peay-Sacramento State winner.
+The Bobcats advanced to the quarterfinals to face the Austin Peay.
 The Great Danes finished their season at 9-5 after winning their first playoff game last week.